svelteness/svelte-jester/README.md

 Preprocessors are loaded from `svelte.config.js` or `svelte.config.cjs`.

-Add the following to your Jest config
+Add the following to your Jest config:

 ```json
 "transform": {